A26 Ballee Road East to M2 link, Ballymena

 This most interesting scheme is required because of changing road building policy, and is difficult to understand without looking at the general area map linked to above.
 When the M2 motorway was being built in the 1960s and early 1970s the sections bypassing Antrim (j5-7) and the section bypassing Ballymena (j10-12) were built early on.
 The plan was then to fill in the gap with the remaining section of motorway.

-According to the Roads Service, the scheme will involve the construction of just under a mile of dual-carriageway and the provision of two 300 metre sliproads.
+According to Roads Service, the scheme will involve the construction of just under a mile of dual-carriageway and the provision of two 300 metre sliproads.
 The existing Ballee Road East will be cut in two, with the eastern portion still joining the roundabout at junction 10 and serving the industrial estate.
 The Liminary Road will be diverted to join the new roundabout on the eastern side.
-At least two properties will required demolition.
+At least two properties will require demolition.
 On the new section of dual-carriageway there will be one central-reservation crossing to allow vehicles to do a U-turn to access the existing properties at the south western edge of the road.
 This can be seen on the map linked above.
 Note from the computer generated images below that the new road appears to have a "wide central median", something previously only seen in the Irish Republic and which makes future upgrades much easier.

 Progress